OneKey-Network/addressability-framework/mvp-spec/dsp-implementation.md

 DSPs can implement Prebid SSO and shares Prebid SSO Data with partners accordingly to the Model Terms.
 This document describes the technical requirements for it.

 ## General note about formats

-The described API use timestamps based on 1970 (unix epoch time).
+The described API use timestamps based on 1970 (UNIX epoch time).

 ## General note about signature

-Prebid SSO Data format is design to let the user audit how his preference got to their current state.
+Prebid SSO Data format is designed to let the user audit how his preference got to their current state.
 Therefore, Prebid SSO relies on the signatures of the data and the communication to enforce security.
 The Elliptic Curve Digital Signature Algorithm (ECDSA) is used for this purpose.
 All the signatures